CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-6.md

 ### snapLocation

-Setting `snapLocation` to true will create a popup to acquire the GPS location.
-The location will be set in the first `geopoint` type question on the form.
-It is recommended to set appearance to `hidden` on this question, so that the user is not asked for the location beforehand.
+Setting `snapLocation` to the name of a `geopoint` question will create a popup to acquire the GPS location.
+This feature is only active when `wizardMode` is enabled.

 <table class="xlsTable">
   <thead>